gohugoio/hugo/docs/content/templates/go-templates.md

 ## Functions

-Go template ship with a few functions which provide basic functionality.
-The go template system also provides a mechanism for applications to extend the available functions with their own.
+Go template ships with a few functions which provide basic functionality.
+The Go template system also provides a mechanism for applications to extend the available functions with their own.
 [Hugo template functions](/layout/functions) provide some additional functionality we believe are useful for building websites.
 Functions are called by using their name followed by the required parameters separated by spaces.
-Template functions cannot be added without recompiling hugo.
+Template functions cannot be added without recompiling Hugo.

 **Example:**